brianshumate/vaultron/README.md

 ### Quickest Start for macOS

-Provided you have previously installed Consul, Terraform, Vault and Docker on your Mac, you can use the following example verbatim to fully bootstrap Vaultron and open the the Vault UI.
+Provided you have previously installed Consul, Terraform, Vault and Docker on your Mac, you can use the following example verbatim to fully bootstrap Vaultron and open the the Vault UI in your browser.

 You will likely be prompted for your password to add the Vaultron CA certificate to the System keychain.
 This will prevent TLS errors about an untrusted CA when using the Consul and Vault web UIs: